alexander-camuto/seedlm-sim/Readme.md

 It provides a simple, modular approach for compressing PyTorch models using Linear Feedback Shift Register (LFSR) techniques.

 I am merely reproducing this research -- all credits due to original authors !

+All creds to Claude for code comments and docstrings :).
+Code is written by me.

 ## Installation